oneops/oneops-training/includes/user-2-advanced-2-design.md

 ## Custom with LB

 - Bare bones node
-- optional components to add features
+- Optional components to add features

+But be careful - flexibility generates complexity!

 ## Other Components